 At this point, we won't see anything because the server simply waits for a client to connect to it.
-We run the client in a different window using PHP's command-line interpreter:
+We run the client in a different window:

 '''

-$ php -f Client.php
+$ ruby Client.rb

 $

 '''

 The client runs and exits without producing any output; however, in the server window, we see the "Hello World!" that is produced by the printer.
 To get rid of the server, we interrupt it on the command line.